Moth Orchids - Phalaenopsis

 Short-lived flowers could be the product of low humidity.
 Place the Orchid on a humidity/pebble tray, keeping the reservoir topped up with water while the heaters are operating.
 Never mist the flowers due to the high risk of developing Botrytis.

-Image 4: A healthy Moth Orchid that'll need a transplant into a bigger pot in spring.
-If the specimen is currently in bloom, do not touch the roots until the final lower elapses.
-Excess aerial roots growing over the pot is a sign of good health and brilliant horticultural skills.
+Image 4: Does a Moth Orchid with lots of roots mean it's unhealthy?
+No!
+Just repot it into a bigger transparent pot in spring with fresh Orchid Bark.
+If the specimen is currently in bloom, do not touch the roots until the final flower drops off.
+Excess aerial roots growing over the pot (like above) is a sign of good health and brilliant horticultural skills!

 Total flower loss can be caused by an array of different issues, including a change in location, too little hydration, too hot or cold temperatures or droughts and pests.
 While the plant is in bloom, keep the bark evenly moist to hydrate the thirsty work of producing flowers.
 Locations that are outside of the recommended temperature bracket (below), or have drastic fluctuations must also be kept off the cards.
 Alternatively, a setting that offers similar temperatures all year round can inhibit blooms.
 They'll respond very well if the autumn and winter months are a couple of degrees cooler than in summer.
 In essence, this will not only winterise the plant, but it'll also force it into a dormancy period which is a crucial ingredient for successful flowers.
 The final issue is pests.
 Although it's highly unlikely that an infestation will cause a sudden change in health, have a quick inspection for Aphids and Mealybugs.